worstcase/gumshoe/docs/probe/properties-unclosed-socket.md

 Initialization can use system properties by calling Probe.initialize() or with an explicit Properties argument.

-    gumshoe.socket-unclosed.period     Data samples will be reported at regular intervals (in milliseconds) gumshoe.socket-unclosed.onshutdown If true, data samples will be reported when the JVM exits gumshoe.socket-unclosed.mbean      If true, enable JMX control of socket usage probe gumshoe.socket-unclosed.mbean.name Override name of JMX control
+    gumshoe.socket-unclosed.period     Reports will be generated at regular intervals (in milliseconds) gumshoe.socket-unclosed.onshutdown If true, a report will be generated when the JVM exits gumshoe.socket-unclosed.mbean      If true, enable JMX control of socket usage probe gumshoe.socket-unclosed.mbean.name Override name of JMX control
                                        (default is based on fully qualified class name)